- Lead Organisation

 ATCO believes Australia’s gas distribution network will play a key role in the future energy mix, bringing natural gas and new ‘clean’ gas, including hydrogen, to customers playing a central role in reducing energy costs and carbon emissions and an ideal complement to intermittent renewable energy like wind and solar.

-To further explore this concept ATCO is developing an industry leading Clean Energy Innovation Hub (CEIH) based at the company’s Jandakot Operations facility in Western Australia.
+To further explore this concept, ATCO developed an industry leading ATCO Hydrogen Microgrid, known as Clean Energy Innovation Hub (CEIH), based at the company’s Jandakot Operations facility in Western Australia.

-The Clean Energy Innovation Hub is expected to be fully operational in 2019.
+The Clean Energy Innovation Hub is now fully operational.

 How the project works

-The CEIH incorporates the production, storage and use of hydrogen, as well as the commercial application of clean energy in micro-grid systems.
+The ATCO Hydrogen Microgrid project incorporates the production, storage and use of hydrogen, as well as the commercial application of clean energy in micro-grid systems.

 Area of innovation

-Approximately 1100 solar panels will be installed at the Jandakot Operations Centre, capable of generating 300kW of power, which is approximately two and half times the daily power requirements of the facility.
+Approximately 1000 solar panels have been installed at the Jandakot Operations Centre, capable of generating 300kW of power, which is approximately two and half times the daily power requirements of the facility.

-The CEIH’s design stores 400kWh of energy in batteries with excess renewable energy utilised to power an electrolyser for the production of hydrogen which can be stored or injected into the micro-grid for testing as a direct fuel or blended with natural gas.
+The CEIH’s design stores 500kWh of energy in batteries, with excess renewable energy utilised to power an electrolyser for the production of hydrogen which can be stored or injected into the micro-grid for testing, as a direct fuel or blended with natural gas.
 The use of excess renewable energy, which has traditionally been lost, sets this project apart from other hydrogen trials currently underway in Australia.

 Hydrogen offers a way to produce a renewable, emissions-free fuel using the power of the sun and wind.